 - Now try to read it.

-This might also extend to those who would be considered literate in a modern sense.
+This orality appears also to extend to those who would be considered literate in a modern sense.
 Pliny the Younger described (his uncle) Pliny the Elder’s study habits as including the use of a reader.
 His uncle would listen while taking notes (Letters 3.5).
-The passage describes the reading as out loud, so presumably silent reading was known.
+The passage describes the reading as out loud, so presumably some silent reading was known.
 But that was clearly not his uncle’s preferred way of interacting with the text.

 Some years ago in an attempt to step outside of my own thinking on the matter of origins I read (most of) The Literal Meaning of Genesis, by Augustine of Hippo.
 It took weeks to read – the struggle was something of a surprise, having read much longer books by 19th century authors.
 I also started but never finished City of God – I mostly just nibbled around the edges and never really digested the book.

 There is a frequently cited passage in Confessions where Augustine describes silent reading by Ambrose of Milan in ways that make it clear it was highly unusual (Confessions 6.3).
 Augustine probably read out loud – which means there is a good chance his primary mode of thinking and composition was oral, and his writing consequently anchored in an oral mode of thought.
-Which suggests his mind didn’t function quite the same way mine does, and might explain why I struggled to track with his writing.
+This orality might help to explain why I struggled to track with his writing.
 If this is true it also ought to affect the conclusions I draw from what he was communicating.

-I have been working my way through quite a number of ancient texts since that point – some have been easier than others.
-I thoroughly enjoyed Xenophon’s Anabasis – his account a mercenary army’s misadventures in Persia and subsequent escape.
-It was probably easier because it is very linear, something which is imposed by the sequence of events.
+I have been working my way through quite a number of ancient texts since that point – some have been easier to read than others.
+I thoroughly enjoyed Xenophon’s Anabasis – his account of a mercenary army’s misadventures in Persia and subsequent escape.
+It was probably more readable because it is very linear, something which is imposed by the sequence of events.
 But other ancient writing seems somehow disjointed compared to writing of later millennia.
 It seems far less linear.

 Ancient writing is just different enough that we ought to have some caution about the conclusions we draw from what we read.
 If strong and incompatible arguments can be made for several very different interpretations of the same ancient text, it is entirely possible that none of them were ever in the mind of the author.
-In ignoring the inherent orality of the original writing we may be trying to force out more than the text actually says.
+In ignoring the inherent orality of the original writing risk reading our own ways of thinking back into an ancient text.
+First-century Palestine was an oral culture.
+Nobody had a leather-bound Torah resting on a coffee table in their house.

-Scholars are beginning to engage the inherent orality of ancient texts.
+Modern scholarship is beginning to engage this inherent orality.
 Richard Bauckham notes that the way Mark structures “…his narrative are mostly characteristic of oral composition.”
 Other books of the New Testament have identifiable oral underpinnings as well.
 Transmission of Paul’s letters may have involved more of an oral performance than the sterile textual “reading” to which we are accustomed.

 I’m not suggesting we return to the reading aloud of continuous text with no punctuation.
 But given the oral underpinnings of ancient writing, in order to engage with biblical texts on a personal level (and on their own terms) we might be better off hearing more of it than just simply reading it.